muditgarg48/gesture_based_device_control/README.md

 ##### scripts/

-This folder contains all the scripts required by the project to do various tasks.
+This folder contains all the scripts required to do various tasks.
 Particular care has been taken to name them to describe their purpose.
-More detailed explanation in also present in this README.
+A more detailed explanation is also present in this README.

 - [build_model.py](#scriptsbuild_modelpy)
 - [camera_feed_testing.py](#scriptscamera_feed_testingpy)